-A current and valid WorksafeBC-approved Electrofishing Certification.
-An approved Level One First Aid course (containing a CPR component) is also required for all practitioners conducting electrofishing field work.
+A current and valid WorkSafeBC approved Electrofishing Certification and an approved Level One First Aid course (containing a CPR component) are also required for all practitioners conducting electrofishing field work.

 Who enrolls in this course?

-This course is designed for anyone who has successfully completed a WorksafeBC-approved Electrofishing training program, and is required or would like to complete a WorksafeBC-approved electrofishing recertification course.
+This course is designed for anyone who has successfully completed a WorkSafe approved Electrofishing training program, and is required or would like to complete a WorkSafe approved electrofishing recertification course.

 Leak-free chestwaders, classroom supplies (pen, paper) to complete short exam following field practicum session on Day Two.